ultimatemember/ultimatemember/readme.txt

   ** Restricted `get_directory_by_hash()` function to only match posts with post_type='um_directory' and publish post status.
   ** Used `0 === strpos()` instead of `strstr()` for getting proper post_data.
   ** Added condition for getting only allowed fields in tagline_fields and reveal_fields to `build_user_card_data()`.
+* Fixed: Security issue, CVE ID: CVE-2026-8489.
+  ** Used WordPress native `wp_kses()` escaper for displaying user_description field.
+Used WordPress native `make_clickable()` function to make raw links clickable.
 * Fixed: Security issue, CVE ID: CVE-2026-xxxx.
 Make the role and status visible for the user who can edit these users in the request.
+Reported by [Ben Tamam](bentamam.github.io).
+* Fixed: Remove UM option function when the option value equals "0".

 **Deprecated**